Stidham, Auburn throttle Purdue 63-14 at Music City Bowl

 The Tigers outgained Purdue 586-263 in total offense and had only one three-and-out late in the third quarter.
 Purdue was intercepted twice and turned it over on downs twice.
 Auburn punted once all game.

-Darius Slayton set a bowl record with three TD catches of 74 , 52 and 34 yards.
-Javaris Davis had a sack and an interception in the first quarter for Auburn, and Big Kat Bryant returned an interception 20 yards for a TD and a 45-7 lead with 12:29 left in the first half.
+Darius Slayton set a bowl record with TD catches of 74 , 52 and 34 yards and finished with 160 yards receiving.
+Javaris Davis had a sack and an interception in the first quarter for Auburn, and Big Kat Bryant returned an interception 20 yards for a 45-7 lead with 12:29 left in the first half.

 THE TAKEAWAY